Bkjha1286/Bkjha1286/README.md

 ---

 ## Projects
-- Movie Recommendation System – Built using collaborative filtering techniques
+- Mobile Phone System – Simulated functionalities of a phone system using OOP concepts in C++
-- Spam Email Detection – Machine learning model to classify spam vs. ham
+- Student Performance Prediction – Machine learning model to predict academic performance using supervised learning techniques
-- Tic Tac Toe Game (Pygame) – Interactive game with custom rules

 ---